 Rises and falls

 Auto sales jumped in 2013 and 2014, and continued to climb in 2015, rising to their highest levels since 2008.
+They have since declined.
 History leads us to anticipate that increases in auto sales volume will be followed by increases in home sales volume within one year, as newly-employed buyers take to the streets with long-overdue car purchases.
 This is because cars fall into obsolescence far more quickly than homes.

 2012’s rise in auto sales volume was thus a good sign for real estate going in the second half of 2013.
 However, home sales ended 2013 roughly level with the prior year, and ended 2014 7% below 2013.
 This was due to speculator interference, which escalated home prices and dampened home sales volume.
 These high prices persisted in 2015, keeping sales volume persistently level-to-down.